-In circumstances where an employee tests positive to Covid-19, before allowing him/her to return to the company premises, the employer shall request that the employee provides a medical certificate, confirming that they test negative to the virus.
+In circumstances where an employee tests positive to Covid-19, before allowing him/her to return to the company premises, the employer shall request that the employee provides a medical certificate, confirming that the employee has tested negative to the virus.

-The employer is also allowed to screen the employees (i.e. through swabs or serological tests) on a voluntary basis.
+The employer is also allowed to screen the employees (with swabs or blood tests) on a voluntary basis.

-Any employee who experiences Covid-19 symptoms shall promptly inform the HR Department.
-Please note that the breach of such obligation by the employee may result in disciplinary proceedings by the employer.
+The employer must require that any employee who experiences Covid-19 symptoms promptly informs the HR Department.
+Breach of this obligation by the employee may result in disciplinary proceedings.

 What are the requirements regarding travel – either to or from the office or business travel?